Blue Nile Review

-If you need help, you can chat with the Blue Nile Bot or have a live chat with an expert.
+If you need help, you can chat with a bot or have a live chat with an expert.
 Our favorite feature of the search page, though, has to be the Hint It Button.
 This feature allows you to share the diamond or ring your found via email to, say, a significant other.

 You can also share it to social media, if subtlety isn’t your thing.